Bob Hendren

 Robert Gerald Hendren (August 10, 1923 – March 5, 1999) was an American professional football offensive tackle in the National Football League (NFL) for the Washington Redskins.
 He played college football at the University of Southern California and was drafted in the ninth round (59th overall) of the 1946 NFL draft.

-Early years
+Early life

 Hendren attended Clarinda High School.
 He enrolled at Culver-Stockton College, before transferring to the University of Southern California.
 He was one of the stars of the 1948 East-West Shrine Game in San Francisco.

 Professional career

-Hendren was selected by the Washington Redskins in the seventhth round (59th overall) of the 1946 NFL draft.
-He played 3 seasons in the NFL.
+Hendren was selected by the Washington Redskins in the seventh round (59th overall) of the 1946 NFL draft.
+He played three seasons in the NFL.